 The PFP allows participants to exchange experiences, and build institutional and personal relationships.
 This is especially important as Egypt and Tunisia – two of the leaders in the Arab Spring – are facing severe economic challenges as they seek ways to establish more democratic systems of governance.
 The program aims to empower participants to be more successful in their spheres of work by providing opportunities to gain knew knowledge and experience.
 These experiences include fellowships with a variety of government and private entities, opportunities to meet with counterparts from around the world who share the same goals and cultural enrichment that enhances the experiences of the participants during their time in the US.

 The first part of the exchange program consists of a fellowship with an organization based in the US.
 Once the fellows arrive in the US, they are divided into smaller groups and placed with different organizations around the country.
-This experience lasts approximately three weeks and is designed to expose the participants to the business practices of American organizations.
+This experience lasts approximately four weeks and is designed to expose the participants to the business practices of American organizations.
 Additionally, the program participants will have the opportunity to build lasting connections with Americans who are committed to the same development goals.

 After the conclusion of their fellowships, the participants will gather in Washington, DC for the Professional Fellows Congress.
 This event, organized by the US Department of State, affords participants the opportunity to network with other fellows from around the world who participated in similar exchanges.
 The congress also offers seminars and professional development sessions hosted by various social service experts.